dishitatank/KITS_Pyracet/README.md

-# KITS_Pyracet
-Kidney Tumour Classification Using Machine Learning
+# Kidney Tumour Classification Using Machine Learning

 This repository contains the code and results for classifying kidney tumors using various machine learning algorithms on the Kidney Tumour Segmentation Challenge (KITS 23) dataset.